opturtio/Cyber-Security-Base-Project/README.md

 # Cyber Security Base Project: Notes App

 This is a vulnerable Flask-based note-taking web application built for educational purposes.
 It intentionally contains **five OWASP Top 10 vulnerabilities** from the **OWASP 2021 list**, along with their fixes (commented out in code).
 The application uses raw SQL queries through SQLAlchemy and stores data in a relational database.
+Vulnerabilities are demonstrated [here](/doc/Vulnerabilities.md).

 ---